 When the subject turns to abortion, cosmetic intervention, birth, motherhood, sex, love, work, misogyny, fear, or just how you feel in your own skin, women still won’t often tell the truth to each other unless they are very, very drunk.

 More like How to Be a $1.99 eBook, amirite?

 (If you missed the runaway-bestseller train, it’s circling back around and only costs $1.99.
 You should click over if only to save yourself from my metaphors.)

 the single greatest slang term for vagina that I have ever read (even if it’s spelt wrong)

 I discovered what love is, and found that it’s just feeling very interested.
 More interested than I had ever been about anything else before.

 Along with underwear, love is a woman’s work.
 Women are to be fallen in love with.
 When we discuss the great tragedies that can possibly befall a woman, once we have discounted war and injury, it is the idea of being unloved, and therefore unwanted, that we wince over the most.
 Elizabeth I may have laid the groundworks of the British Empire, but she could never marry—poor, pale, mercury-caked queen.
 Jennifer Aniston is a beautiful, successful millionairess who lives in a beach house in LA and will never have to stand in a queue to post a pair of boots back to Topshop’s online return department with a head cold—and yet her entire thirties were written off as the decade in which she just could not keep hold of first Brad Pitt, and then John Mayer.
 Princess Diana—so unlucky!
 Cheryl Cole—lonely!
 Hilary Swank and Reese Witherspoon—got those Oscars, but their husbands left them!

-Caitlin Moran on How To Be a Woman (via monkeypipe)
+Caitlin Moran, author of How To Be A Woman (via kurisukanji)